 Caripur™ cannot guarantee safe drinking water as such.
-We provide the technical equipment to treat contaminated water and remove contamination from raw water.
-Regular measurement of the product water, however, remains the responsibility of the end user.
+We provide the technical equipment to treat contaminated water and remove 99.999% of contamination from raw water, ensuring we meet or exceed drinking water requirements int the United Sates.

 Ultrafiltration is a type of membrane filtration in which forces like pressure or concentration gradients lead to a separation through a semipermeable membrane.
 Suspended solids and solutes of high-molecular-weight are retained in the so-called retentate, while water and low-molecular-weight solutes pass through the membrane in the permeate.

 Nanofiltration (NF) is a pressure-driven membrane process for liquid-phase separations.
 NF has replaced reverse osmosis (RO) in many applications due to lower energy consumption and higher-flux-rate salts.
 The properties of NF membranes lie between those of non-porous RO membranes (where transport is governed by a solution-diffusion mechanism) and porous ultrafiltration membranes (where separation is usually assumed to be due to size exclusion and, in some cases, charge effects).

 Granular activated carbon is commonly used for removing organic constituents and residual disinfectants in water supplies.
 This not only improves taste and minimizes health hazards; it protects other water treatment units such as reverse osmosis membranes and ion exchange resins from possible damage due to oxidation or organic fouling.
 Activated carbon is a favored water treatment technique because of its multifunctional nature and the fact that it adds nothing detrimental to the treated water.